Red Hen Publications

 But I did now tend to suspect that all four of our “cardinal characters” were going to be present, in some form or other, at the final confrontation.

-And I finally realized that we may all just have been barking up the wrong tree with our expectations that any such spirit quest must, of course, be embarked upon through the Veil.
+And I finally recognized that we may all have been barking up the wrong tree with our expectations that any such spirit quest must, of course, be embarked upon through the Veil.

 The Potterverse probably has more than one gateway into the spirit world.